termux-nethunter

 vnc

-How to connect to vnc server
+How to Connect to the Desktop

-Start the vnc server and minimize Termux.
+Start the desktop and minimize Termux.

 Name